-A recent study from the University of Florida has shown a link between rheumatoid arthritis and the bacteria that is found in milk and beef.
+Updated May 2, 2019.
+A study from the University of Florida has shown a link between rheumatoid arthritis and bacteria found in milk and beef.

-The bacteria in question is Mycobacterium avium subspecies, paratuberculosis (MAP) and carried by around 50% of cows in the United States.
-Humans can be infected by the bacteria when they consume products from these cows, i.e., beef or milk as well as any produce that has been fertilised using an infected cows manure.
+Mycobacterium avium subspecies, paratuberculosis (MAP) is carried by around 50 percent of cows in the United States.
+Humans can be infected by the bacteria when they consume products from these cows, i.e., beef or milk, as well as any produce fertilized using an infected cow’s manure.

-It is believed by researchers that if you are already genetically at risk from rheumatoid arthritis, the consumption of these cow products can be the trigger for the onset of the long-term condition.
+Researchers believe if you are already genetically at risk from rheumatoid arthritis, the consumption of infected products could trigger the onset of the long-term condition.

-The study was conducted using 100 participants, 78% of those who took part with rheumatoid arthritis were found to have the same genetic mutation as sufferers from Crohn’s disease.
+The study was conducted using 100 participants, 78 percent of those who took part with rheumatoid arthritis were found to have the same genetic mutation as sufferers from Crohn’s disease.
 Crohn’s disease is a condition known to be, in many cases, caused by consuming infected products from cows.

-The Infectious Disease Specialist at the University of Florida, Saleh Naser, said ‘we believe that individuals born with this genetic mutation and who are later exposed to MAP through consuming contaminated milk or meat from infected cattle are at a higher risk of developing rheumatoid arthritis.’
+The Infectious Disease Specialist at the University of Florida, Saleh Naser, said in a statement, “we believe that individuals born with this genetic mutation and who are later exposed to MAP through consuming contaminated milk or meat from infected cattle are at a higher risk of developing rheumatoid arthritis.”